axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

 <h1>Why can&rsquo;t people mint rCoins?
 Why is it limited to companies?</h1>
  <p>In the RADICAL model, a company is a community of people who come together to contribute broad value to society and make an impact in the world.
 This means that co-owners may be motivated to mind <span class="_paradigm">rCoin</span>s, but the risks of doing so may hold them back.
 Do we believe that we can retire the debt?
 Can we do as we are promising?</p>
  <p>Maybe individuals can weigh all those considerations by themselves, but I know I couldn&rsquo;t, at least not in a balanced way.
 When the pros and cons are weighed by the broader consideration of a community, the final decision is more balanced.</p>
+ <p>Having said all that, people could mint rCoins to their heart&rsquo;s content.
+The question is if anybody will take them.</p>

 <h1>What if a company mints rCoins and then is not able to retire the debt?</h1>
  <p>Yes, this kind of thing will happen.
 And, in case you&rsquo;re asking, there is no punishment for the people involved in this.</p>